 The strawberry Santas are completely optional however, they add a really cute touch to your vegan Christmas trifle!

-You'll need a sharp knife to cut the strawberries.
 I used a piping bag with a round tip to pipe the cream but you can use a small teaspoon to dollop the cream as needed.

 Assembling the vegan Christmas trifle

 There are no rules to assembling the trifle and you can layer it whatever order you like!